MasterSix997/UBImGui/README.md

 And some code snippets from the archived [dear-imgui-unity](https://github.com/realgamessoftware/dear-imgui-unity).<br/>

 ## Features
 - Unity Versions
+  - ✅ Unity 2021
   - ✅ Unity 2022
   - ✅ Unity 6
 - Platforms
   - ✅ Windows
   - ✅ Linux
   - ✅ MacOS
-  - 🟨 Android (can render normally, but touch input needs to be implemented)
+  - 🟨 Android (Only works on IL2CPP builds)
   - ❌ WebGL (how run a "dll" in WebGL?
-Maybe Emscripten?)
+Maybe with Emscripten?)
 - ✅ Docking
 - ✅ Textures
 - ✅ BuiltIn Support